mr-bt/manager.README/README.md

 In the realm of software engineering, craftsmanship is a revered practice, yet its ultimate purpose lies in serving the customer.

-A fundamental question I always pose is this: If a team member were to receive an alert at 4 am on a Friday due to an incident, could they, by 4:30 am, confidently identify, test, and deploy a hotfix, driven by a profound sense of duty?
+A fundamental question I always pose is this: If a team member were to receive an alert at 4 a.m. on a Friday due to an incident, could they, by 4:30 a.m., confidently identify, test, and deploy a hotfix driven by a profound sense of duty?
 If this scenario seems unlikely, it's imperative that the team works towards a state of readiness that enables such a response.

 In the pursuit of meeting customer expectations, there are instances when tactical decisions become necessary.
 Managing technical debt is crucial to avoid a burdensome future tax.

 Careful attention must also be given to Non-Functional Requirements (NFRs).
 A system's value diminishes if it falters under specific circumstances, especially during high user demand.
-Similarly, jeopardizing customer privacy holds little merit.
+Similarly, jeopardising customer privacy holds little merit.

 #### Operational Excellence

 Operational Excellence is a mindset that enables us to consistently and reliably ship, run and maintain systems that maximise business outcomes by meeting our customer's expectations.
 Operational Excellence is therefore reinforced by specific tools and processes.

-**Operational Excellence is exceptionally close to my heart.** I expect you to have it front and centre as it's key to meeting customer expectations.
+**Operational Excellence is exceptionally close to my heart.** I expect you to have it front and centre, as it's critical to meeting customer expectations.

 Design Principles: